What different types of broadband are there?

 What can you do with broadband?

 Having a fast, reliable broadband connection to your home is becoming more and more essential to modern living.
 The faster your connection is the more you will enjoy the online things you love the most.
+For more information on all things broadband, please visit our broadband glossary.

 Even a basic broadband connection should allow you to check your email application for new mails and search the web.
 If you want to surf the internet faster or attach big files to your emails you should probably consider a better broadband package.